 statements concerning these merchants.

-We are not an investigative service - we merely supply
+We are NOT a genealogy investigative service - we merely supply

 You are visitor numbersince 4 Jul 1996